OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 > **Use the output value of the method/library as the IP address to compare against the whitelist.**

-Once you are sure that the value is a valid IP address then you can perform the second validation.
-Here, as a whitelist has been built with all the IP addresses (**V4 + V6** in order to avoid bypass using one of the 2 IP type) of every identified and trusted applications, then a verification can be made to ensure that the IP address provided is part of this whitelist (string strict comparison with case sensitive).
+Once we are sure that the value is a valid IP address then you we perform the second validation.
+Here, as a whitelist has been built with all the IP addresses (V4 + V6 in order to avoid bypass using one of the 2 IP type) of every identified and trusted applications, then, a verification can be made to ensure that the IP address provided is part of this whitelist (string strict comparison with case sensitive).

 #### Domain name